jackstapleton/rdb-autoscaling/whitepaper.md

 ## Amazon Web Services (AWS)

-Amazon Web Services (AWS) was used to develop and deploy the solution outlined in this paper.
-The AWS resources that were needed are described in this section.
+The solution described in this paper was developed and deployed on Amazon Web Services (AWS).
-They should all be transferable to the other big cloud platforms like Microsoft Azure and Google Cloud.
+In this section the AWS resources that were used are described, each of which should be transferable to the other big cloud platforms like Microsoft Azure and Google Cloud.

 ### Amazon Machine Image (AMI)

+In the solution multiple servers are launched, all needing the same code and software packages installed in order to run our kdb+ system.
-Instead of launching separate servers and installing our code on each one, it is best practice to create one Amazon Machine Image (AMI) and launch all of our servers from it.
+Instead of launching the servers and then installing the needed software on each one, it is best practice to do it on one server, create an Amazon Machine Image (AMI) of that server and then use that image to launch all of the servers.
-An AMI is a template that Amazon's Elastic Compute Cloud (EC2) uses to start instances.
-Using one will allow us to keep the software and code consistent across the instances in our system.
+This will keep the software and code consistent across the deployment.

-To create our AMI a regular EC2 instance was launched using Amazon's Linux 2 AMI, kdb+ was installed, our code was deployed, and an image of the instance was taken.
+To create our AMI a regular EC2 instance was launched using Amazon's Linux 2 AMI, kdb+ was installed, our code was deployed and an image of the instance was taken.
 An example script of how to do this can be found in [Appendix 1](#1-ami-user-data-script).
-Once available the AMI was used along with Cloudformation to deploy a stack.
+Once available this AMI was used along with Cloudformation to deploy a stack.

 ### Cloudformation

-AWS Cloudformation will allow us to easily deploy and manage our system's resources with a `JSON` or `YAML` file.
+Using AWS Cloudformation means we can easily deploy and manage our system's resources with a `JSON` or `YAML` file.
 The resources needed for our stack are outlined below.

 - AWS Elastic File System (EFS).